1883-1889 h r x E

 Along with the rest of the Southern league First Division, Watford became founder members of the new Third Division of the Football League in 1920.
 They made little impression and in 1927, facing serious financial difficulties, a new start was attempted: the club announced that the unpopular "semi-mourning" black and white strip was dropped in favour of blue and white.
 Their old nickname of "The Brewers," which had never really caught on, was dropped and the team became "The Blues."

-The first evidence of a crest comes from 1927 when a simple shield with lettering appeared on Watford's plain white change shirts: it does not seem to have been worn on the first choice blue tops.
+The first evidence of a crest comes from 1927 when a simple shield with lettering appeared on Watford's plain white change shirts: it does not seem to have been worn on the first choice jerseys.

 In the seasons preceding the Second World War Watford's performances improved markedly and they finished in fourth place for four consecutive seasons.